 Prepare annual progress and final reports.

 UNDP and NESDC shall establish a Steering Committee to monitor the progress of the project.
-The Steering Committee should convene at least once every six months.
+The Steering Committee should convene at least once a year.
 The project Steering Committee is expected to provide the medium to long-term perspective, to ensure that the project remains focused on policy innovation and SDG policy priorities as regard to inclusive and sustainable development.
 Within the perspective of a medium to long-term time horizon, the project Steering Committee will ensure that key results, activities and plans of engagement comply are aligned with the strategies, principles and cross-cutting issues as outlined in this document and national prevailing policies.
 The project Steering Committee is responsible for making by consensus management decisions when guidance is required the project management team.
 The project Steering Committee decisions should be made in accordance with standards that shall ensure best value for money, fairness, integrity transparency and effective international competition.
 UNDP and NESDC shall also set an Advisory Board with representation from government agencies, CSOs, academia and private sector to provide advice to Thailand Policy Lab.
+Members of the Advisory Board will include experts who can bring in gender and LNOB perspectives.
 The Advisory Board will provide guidance based on the principles, strategies, and cross-cutting issues for the identification of priorities to be tackled by the project and provide guidance and recommendations on approaches to the project.

 The Thailand Policy Lab works in close collaboration with UNDP Programme and Operations teams in the Country Office, UNDP regional hub and HQ, and the staff of other UN Agencies.
 The Team strengthens external partnerships with government officials, multi-lateral and bi-lateral development partners and civil society to promote policy dialogue, public consultations, and advocacy.